diegobit/DRIPS/docs/RFC-CCS.md

 ## Protocol description

+Let's suppose the following:

-Let's suppose: (1) the car A has detected with the visual subsystem all the other cars in the crossroad; (2) A knows all the nodes on the network (i.e. it has received a KeepAlive message from them).
-A needs to associate detected cars with the information received from the wireless network.
+  1. the vehicle *A* has detected with the visual subsystem all the other vehicles in the crossroad
+  2. *A* knows all the nodes on the network (i.e. it has received a KeepAlive message from them). *A* needs to associate the detected vehicles with the information received from the wireless network.

 ### State 1) Begin

-A is in the state `Begin`.
-A waits some time: in regular conditions it waits a small desynchronization time useful to avoid cars to transmit at the same time;
+*A* is in the `Begin` state. *A* waits some time: in regular conditions it waits a small desynchronization time useful to avoid that different vehicles transmit at the same time;
 if instead it has recently received a FCT telling it to wait the end of another CCS procedure, it sets the waiting timer to the duration of a procedure plus a random backoff.
-At this point A choses a node of the network with a round robin policy and sends a CCS message with its address and goes to `Wait_to_blink`.
+At this point *A* chooses a node of the network with a round robin policy and sends a CCS message with its address and goes to the `Wait_to_blink` state.

-While waiting, A may receive CCS and FCT messages:
+While waiting, *A* may receive CCS and FCT messages:

- - If A receives a CCS message with its own address it starts the procedure with the sender and transitions to `Wait_to_blink`.
+ - If *A* receives a CCS message with its own address it starts the procedure with the sender and transitions to `Wait_to_blink`.
- - If A receives a FCT it sets the waiting timer to the length of a procedure plus a random backoff.
+ - If *A* receives a FCT it sets the waiting timer to the length of a procedure plus a random backoff.

 ### State 2) Wait_to_blink

+The vehicle remains in this state for a time of *X*.
+During this time, the vehicle listens to non-pardoned FCT messages which will abort the CCS procedure.

+If a non-pardoned FCT is received, it means that another CCS procedure was already active between some other vehicles.
+A random backoff time *B* (between 1 and *Z* milliseconds) must be set.
+The procedure is aborted and the vehicle can send a new CCS request only after *2X + B* milliseconds.

+If a CCS is received such that the request is not for me or the sender is different than the peer I'm currently interacting with, then a broadcast FCT message must be sent.
+The pardoned address of the FCT message must be the one of the peer we're interacting with.

+If no FCT is received during this time, the vehicle goes to the `Blink` state.

+### State 3) Blink